My Goals

 For a Europe that serves the people.

-I want to advocate for a fair single market that serves the people and tames corporate power.
-Digital markets need to be regulated, tech companies need to be controlled, and clear rules for financial market players need to be created and enforced.
-I want to declare war on tax avoidance and money laundering.
-This is what I am striving for together with our European politicians in the Bundestag, the working group on Europe of the SPD parliamentary group in the state parliament, and the parliamentary assembly of the Council of Europe.
+I aim to advocate for a fair single market that puts the people first and curbs the power of corporations.
+It is imperative that we regulate digital markets, control tech giants, and establish and enforce clear rules for financial market players.
+I am committed to combating tax avoidance and money laundering, working hand-in-hand with our European policymakers in the Bundestag, the SPD’s European Affairs Working Group in the state parliament, and the parliamentary assembly of the Council of Europe.

 My Committees in the European Parliament